Corvinus University of Budapest

 Corvinus University of Budapest (Budapesti Corvinus Egyetem) is a private research university in Budapest, Hungary.
 The university currently has an enrolment of approximately 9,600 students, with a primary focus on business administration, economics, and social sciences, operating in Budapest and Székesfehérvár since 1948.
 Corvinus University accepts students at six faculties and offer courses leading to degrees at the bachelor, master and doctoral level in specialisations taught in Hungarian, English, French or German.

-Considered to be one of the most prestigious and selective universities in Hungary, Corvinus alumni include a former prime minister of Hungary, governors of the Hungarian National Bank as well as various members of the Hungarian political and business elite.
+Corvinus alumni include a former prime minister of Hungary, governors of the Hungarian National Bank as well as various members of the Hungarian political and business elite.
+Globally, Corvinus is currently ranked in the #1001-1200 range, a drop from the high #801-1000 range from 2022.